Let’s have a look at the word “genuine.”

 If we move forward a couple of centuries to arrive at the present day, we will find that all three words are in use, but the ratios are way out of wack.

-For starters, “genuineness” is used around 0.0000563 percent of the time, which represents a considerable drop from where it was at the beginning of the nineteenth century.
+For starters, “genuineness” is used around 0.0000563 percent of the time, representing a considerable drop from where it was at the beginning of the nineteenth century.

 The other thing to notice is that “genuineness” is still in the clear lead.
 It is used more than 300 times than “genuinity” and more than 730 times than “genuity.”